aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

     \end{cases}
 \end{equation}

 The inconvenience of this formulation is that it is second-order accurate for interior grid points but only first-order accurate at boundary nodes.
 It might not seem a big issue, but for certain problems the overall accuracy of the solution will be first order throughout the domain and not second order as we might have wished.
-We will give an example of this behavior later on.

 To improve our discretized operator, we have to find second-order accurate expressions for the boundary nodes and we can use Taylor's theorem to achieve this goal.
 At the left boundary node we have: